Lakeland Hiking Retreats

 We also have an extra large communal tent for the duration of the weekend which provides with a space to relax and eat should the weather not be as kind as we would like.
 This tent also has its own log burning stove to keep us snug and warm.

 Guests will arrive from 4pm onwards on the Friday.
 We’ll have cake and tea/coffee at the ready so you can quickly get into relaxation mode.
 There will be time to get settled in and to simply sit back and enjoy the quiet!

 Once all the guests have arrived and settled we will take some time to get to know one another and familiarise ourselves with the area.
 This will be followed by a delicious freshly prepared dinner.
 The rest of the evening is yours to relax as you choose.
-Watch the sunset whilst drinking hot chocolate round the campfire or simply curl up with a good book without a care in the world.
+Watch the sunset whilst drinking enjoying a hot chocolate round the campfire or simply curl up with a good book without a care in the world.

 Saturday morning we’ll be serving breakfast at around 8.00am.
 If the weather is kind we will dine al fresco and enjoy the beautiful scenery as we eat.
 There’ll be an array of fresh fruit, cereal, porridge (a must for hikers!) and a cooked breakfast option.